WonderTix/WonderTix/README.md

 Here is how you run the playwright tests (once they have been written, currently there is an example test in `./client/tests/` and an example Page Object Modle style setup for playwright tests in `./client/tests-examples/`:

 - While in the `./client` folder, type `npm run test:playwright`.
-This will start the playwright tests using Chromium, Firefox, and Webkit (Safari)o
+This will start the playwright tests using Chromium, Firefox, and Webkit (Safari)
   - In the future, the command will become `npm run test` once we replace the current react tests
 - You can use the Code Generator to record your steps as you interact with a webpage to make a simple test.
 Simply run the following: `npm run codegen`.
 This will automatically open your browser and a recording window.
 The URL will be `https://localhost:3000`.
 From there, as you interact with the page, the recorder window will record your steps.
 You simply copy and paste that into a new test file in the `./client/tests/<test type folder>/testname.spec.ts`.
 It is important to note that all test file *must* end with `*.spec.ts` and be within the `./client/tests/` folder/subfolder.
 - You can view a trace (recording of the test) by typing `npx playwright show-trace test-results/<folder for test trace>/trace.zip` and a window will open that will let you step through all of the tests steps to see where it failed or is flaky.